Course for 2021 will be subject to Covid 19 restrictions & regulations

 Early application is advised as the course.
 It also enables applicants to gain some of the membership benefits before the Course starts.
 Priority will be given to local members who make early application.

-Click this link or see Contacts page for contact details.
+or see Contacts page for contact details.

 Completion of the Form with payment will confirm your place on the Course.